H

 The amount of time spent grooming this dog will depend on the length of the hair it inherits from its parents.
 If the dog has a longer coat of fur, then it will need daily grooming with a pin brush and comb to prevent matting and tangling.
 If it has shorter hair, then it will need to be groomed only a few times a week.
 Either way, the coat will need to be trimmed a few times a year, preferably by a professional groomer, though it’s possible to do it yourself.

-Because of its tendency to develop dry skin, the Havashire should only be bathed with a mild shampoo whenever necessary to clean off strong dirt and grime.
+Because it tends to develop dry skin, the Havashire should only be bathed with a mild shampoo whenever necessary to clean off strong dirt and grime.
 The dog’s coat should already produce natural oils that will keep it fresh and clean.
-Owners will also need to trim the nails and clean out the ears on a regular basis.
+Owners will also need to trim the nails and clean out the ears regularly.

 Training